-There are a number of infectious diseases which if contacted by the mother during pregnancy may be damaging to the unborn child.
-Some of these diseases are syphilis, gonorrhea, poliomyelitis, rubella, herpes, AIDS and so on.
+There are a number of infectious diseases which is contacted by the mother during pregnancy may be damaging to the unborn child.
+Some of these diseases are syphilis, gonorrhea, polio-myelitis, rubella, herpes, AIDS, and so on.
 These diseases may cause stillbirth, miscarriage, blindness, deafness, mental deficiency, microcephaly, motor disorders, congenital immune system failure, etc. Herpes virus is one of the most common maternal diseases and can be transmitted to the fetus, leading to deafness, brain swelling, and intellectual disability.
-Those women whom sufferings from herpes virus are often advised and encouraged to deliver via cesarean to avoid transmission of the virus.
+Those women whom sufferings from herpes virus are often advised and encouraged to deliver via cesarean to avoid transmission of the virus (Hanson & Gluckman, 2014).

-2.3. iii.
-Prolonged and wasting diseases: such as tuberculosis and diabetes have effects on unborn children, similar to those of malnutrition.

-2.3. iv.
-The Rh blood factor:

-Incompatibility between the maternal and paternal blood types has been found to cause miscarriage, stillbirth, abortion and low-grade intelligence in children.
+- Prolonged and wasting diseases: such as tuberculosis and diabetes have effects on unborn children, similar to those of malnutrition. - The Rh blood factor: Incompatibility between the maternal and paternal blood types has been found to cause miscarriage, stillbirth, abortion, and low-grade intelligence in children.